Finding the Best Places to Retire Since 2006!

 Is Idaho Considered Tax Friendly for Retirement?
 Yes

-Notes: Post Falls has a nice reputation, but long time locals complain about the haphazard sprawl of new houses (the city has grown by nearly 40% within the last two decades).
+Notes: Post Falls has a nice reputation, but long time locals complain about the haphazard sprawl of new houses (the city has grown by nearly 20% in the last decade).
 Racial diversity is minimal.

 Recommended as a Retirement Spot?
 Yes